PandiaJason/Proof-of-Knowledge-On-Chain/README.md

 ## Motivation

-A standard interface allows wallet/broker/auction applications to work with any NTT on Ethereum.
-We provide for simple nttSetup smart contracts as well as contracts that track an *arbitrarily large* number of NTTs.
-Additional applications are discussed below.
+A standard interface allows web applications to work with any NTT on Ethereum(EVM).
+We provide for simple nttSetup smart contract(starter) as well as contracts that track an *arbitrarily large* number of NTTs.

 This standard is inspired by the ERC-721 token standard.
 It removes the features like 'transfer', 'burn and 'approve' functions, it also redefines the scope of '_mint' function.
 Finally, this standard can mint tokens by the issuer/operator('msg.sender is the 'onlyOwner') to specific user.